 I have extensive experience with each and every one of the tools and resources listed below and feel very confident in recommending them to you.

-Please note that if you decide to sign-up for a free trial or purchase any of the tools on my suggestion list labeled as “partner” or “affiliate”, I can be compensated by the provider for the referral.
-Ultimately, you have to make the best choices for your budget and business goals when deciding which digital tools are most suitable for you!
-You should consider my suggestion list as a starting point for conducting your own research and testing.
+Please note: if you decide to sign-up for a free trial or purchase any of the tools on my recommended list, I can be compensated by the provider for the referral.
+Ultimately, you have to decide which digital tools are most suitable for you.
+You should consider my list as a starting point for conducting your own research and testing.

-WP Engine - I migrated all of my own sites as well as all of my client sites to WP Engine in 2012 and have never looked back.
-My past hosting experiences have been nightmares.
-WordPress hosting is NOT a commodity!
-You truly get what you pay for.
-You don’t want to go with the low cost provider when it comes to protecting and managing your most valuable digital asset.
+I migrated my own sites as well as all of my client sites to WP Engine in 2012 and have never looked back.
 WP Engine provides hassle and worry free WordPress specific hosting.
 It’s also a fast and scalable platform.
 Most importantly, their service and support is absolutely outstanding!
 (I’m a WP Engine affiliate)